python/cpython/Doc/library/ctypes.rst

 :func:`GetLastError` to retrieve it.

-Please note that a much more powerful error checking mechanism is available through the :attr:`errcheck` attribute; see the reference manual for details.
+Please note that a much more powerful error checking mechanism is available through the :attr:`~_FuncPtr.errcheck` attribute;
+see the reference manual for details.

 .. _ctypes-passing-pointers: